tlkroll/StoreInventory/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+    In PartTest.java:
+    Lines 31-46 - Added four unit tests to check operation of isInvValid method.
+Checks both Inhouse and Outsourced parts against values of 0 and 999

 J.  Remove the class files for any unused validators in order to clean your code.